From Humble Beginnings

 We officially start in late summer by planning for what we will be adding the next year.
 This year that involved building all the new controllers and power supplies we needed to make the pixel forest.
 Most of the controllers we utilize come as individual parts that we have to source and then build into enclosures to make them able to survive the weather of Ohio in winter.
 We then start the tedious process of hanging lights and installing all the supporting equipment.
 It takes 2-3 months to wrap all 7.5 acres of trees, bushes, and houses.
 Each tree gets wired back to a controller.
 For the trees with regular LED lights, these controllers are Light-O-Rama CTB16PC.
 These boxes work like 16 light switch dimmers in one.
-Each Light-O-Rama controller gets their own range of channels assigned to each outlet.
-These all wire together via CAT5 cable to either a Pi with a Falcon PiCap or a DMX output on a pixel controller.
+Each Light-O-Rama controller gets their own range of DMX channels assigned to each outlet.
+The controllers all wire together via CAT5 cable to either a Raspberry Pi with a Falcon PiCap or a DMX output on a pixel controller.

 Step 2: Programming the Show

-This year we switched from Vixen to xLights for programming the show.
+We use a free, open-source program called xLights for programming the show.
 The first step in programming the show is laying out all the lights for the show onto a virtual map of the neighborhood.
 This not only allows us to preview what the show will look like on screen but also allow us to apply effects across the entire show.
 Each strand of lights is imported and assigned their channel in the layout.
 We also set up groups of lights, like All LEDs, All Pixels, West Side, and East Side to make programming easier.

 Once it is all setup, then the fun of programming begins.
 This is by far the most tedious part of the show.
 The finale this year took over 25 hours to program.
 When programming, we are able to view the show on the 3D model from multiple angles to see what the show looks like from all the different vantage points.
 However, nothing beats actually going outside and watching the show.
 We spend countless hours driving around the neighborhood in the months leading up to the show watching the show from every possible angle.